Jay Burson

-Jay Burson was a college basketball player at Ohio State University and former player in the Continental Basketball Association.
+Jay Burson is a former a college basketball player at Ohio State University and former player in the Continental Basketball Association.

 Basketball career

 High school

 Burson attended John Glenn High School in New Concord, Ohio from 1981-85.
 During his sophomore season, he led the nation in scoring with a 44 points per game average.
 In his four seasons at John Glenn, he scored 2,958 points earning him the record for most points scored in the history of Ohio high school basketball.

 He held that record for 22 years until it was beaten by Upper Sandusky senior Jon Diebler (3,208 points) in February 2007.

 College

 From 1986-89, Burson played for Ohio State University in the Big Ten Conference.

 He averaged 22.1 points a game for Gary Williams' Buckeyes in the 1988-89 season.

 During a late season contest against Iowa in his senior year, Burson's college career came to an end when he collided with Ed Horton.
 He was fitted with a traction brace that he had to wear for three months.